 Established in 2011, the roots of the Writers' Chapel Trust stretch back to an autumn afternoon two years earlier when a small, intimate group gathered at Montreal 's St. James the Apostle Anglican Church to unveil a plaque in honour of John Glassco.
 This was followed in 2010 with a plaque honouring A.J.M.
 Smith.
 In 2011, poet, professor and lawyer, F. R. Scott, was honoured and in 2012, Hugh MacLennan was honoured with a plaque.
 In 2013, Gwethalyn Graham, author of Earth and High Heaven was honoured and in 2014 a plaque was dedicated to honour Louis Hémon.
 In 2015, Mavis Gallant was honoured and in 2016, A. M. Klein.

-The A. M. Klein plaque installation will be held on Thursday, October 6th, 2016 at 6:00 pm at the Writers' Chapel, St. James Apostle Anglican Church.
-The Church is located at 1439, rue Sainte-Catherine Ouest and the entrance to the Writers' Chapel is on the Bishop Street side of the Church.
+This year (2017), we will honour the writer Hugh Hood.
+The plaque installation will take place on Tuesday, October 3rd, 2017 at 6:00 pm at the Writers' Chapel, St. James the Apostle Anglican Church.
+The Church is located at 1439, rue Sainte Catherine Ouest (corner of Sainte Catherine and Bishop) and the entrance to the Writers' Chapel is on the Bishop Street side of the Church.